Jedaian/natural-disaster-pipeline/README.md

 2. Streams that data through Kafka (via Redpanda)
 3. Processes it with Spark
 4. Stores it in Parquet files
-5. Transforms it with dbt for analysis
+5. Orchestrates and transforms data with Bruin (which runs dbt internally)
 6. Makes it ready for visualization

 The whole thing runs locally on Docker, which makes it perfect for learning how these tools work together without needing cloud infrastructure.

 ## Architecture

-Proposed architecture (still WIP for orchestration, BQ and dashboard):
+Proposed architecture (orchestration with Bruin initialized, still WIP for BQ and dashboard):
 <image title="ETL Architecture" src="architecture/natural_events_architecture.png">

 **Why these tools?**